How Does Chemotherapy Work

 Doctors use chemotherapy to treat cancer patients, but the expected outcome depends on the type of cancer and its progress.
 The medical industry uses chemotherapy to create a variety of outcomes.

-In some patients, chemotherapy can destroy enough cancer cells that they are no longer detectable.
+In some patients, chemotherapy can destroy enough cancer cells that are no longer detectable.
 However, this is no guarantee that cancer will not grow back at some point.

 In cases with no chance of eradicating cancer, chemotherapy helps control its spread to other areas of the body and slow the growth of the existing cancer cells.
 Sometimes, doctors will use chemotherapy treatments to target specific tumors that may be causing pain.